teffland/expected-statistic-regularization/README.md

 ## Citing

-If you make use of this code or information from the paper please cite:
+If you make use of this code or information from the paper please cite: TBD
 <!-- ```
 @misc{effland2022improving,
       title={Improving Low-Resource Cross-Lingual Parsing with Expected Statistic Regularization},